 In some circumstances, Mexican truckers operate in the U.S. and deliver shipments directly to customers.
 Their drivers, who have B-1 visas, may then pick up a return shipment at a U.S. location for delivery to Mexico.

-Mexico presents its own set of risks.
+Shipping in Mexico presents its own set of risks.
 Cargo security, for one, is a significant issue, as the rate of theft is higher than in the U.S.

 Short for the Customs Trade Partnership Against Terrorism, CTPAT is a voluntary public-private sector partnership program that strengthens international supply chains.